 Are you missing out on sleep because your child is, too?
-Do you find yourself half-heartedly trying different sleep training methods, unable to find anything that works for your baby, or having trouble sticking to one approach for more than a few days?
-Do you feel paralyzed by indecision (and/or too loopy from lack of rest to even evaluate the problem)?
+Do you find yourself half-heartedly trying different methods, unable to find anything that works for your baby, or having trouble sticking to one approach for more than a few days?
+Do you feel paralyzed by indecision?

 If you nodded your head to any of those questions, the answer is “yes.”
 Consider it one of the soundest investments you can make in your family’s well-being.

 Parsing through the conflicting sleep advice out there is hard enough after a full night of sleep, let alone when you feel like a walking zombie.
 As a sleep coach, I’ll offer objective, compassionate, experienced advice to help you cut through the information clutter and find relief.
 I’ll keep you motivated through the ups and downs of the process, guiding you to the right approach and helping you stick with it.
 I’ll offer answers to all of your questions along the way.
 Together, we’ll make a good night’s sleep the new normal for your family.